 I am an evolutionary ichthyologist and Professor of Biological Sciences at DePaul University.
-I'm also a research associate at the Field Museum of Natural History and the Instituto Nacional de Biodiversidad of Ecuador, and an academic editor for the journals PLoS One and Neotropical Biodiversity.
-You can download my CV here: cv.pdf.
+I'm also a research associate at the Field Museum of Natural History and the Instituto Nacional de Biodiversidad of Ecuador, and an academic editor for PLoS One.
+You can download my CV here.

 I am always looking to recruit students that are passionate about biology, collaborate with initiatives to increase our understanding of the natural world, and promote science education as a means of progress for underserved communities.
 Students from South and Central America are particularly encouraged to contact me.